ByteB4rb1e/html-theme-ref/README.md

 A HTML theming reference implementation for CSS-first, frameworkless, static, modular, yet modern and contemporary HTML-theming for traditionalist UNIX & GNU enthusiasts.
+It contains a complete workflow for developing and distributing tested, decoupled, optimized and documented assets for theming HTML documents.
+It has minimal build environment requirements and UNIX-principled choices of matured build subsystems were made.

 This *HTML theme* not a standalone component.
 Even though it provides a functional usability demonstration, its output is meant to be integrated into other components, say a [Sphinx](https://www.sphinx-doc.org), or [Wordpress](https://wordpress.org) theme.

-This repository serves as a personal reference implementation and demonstration of HTML theming principles.
+This project serves as a personal reference implementation and demonstration of HTML document theming principles.
 It is shared in the spirit of openness, with no immediate plans for external contributions.

 ## Usage